Gazette Article by: Jan Tubergen

 In 1884 Keflawn was moved several hundred feet west and joined to the John Garland home, which had years before been moved from the east to the west side of Sheridan Road.
 (The Garland house was built in 1855 when Garland owned the adjacent Patterson tavern established in 1836.)
 Lloyd’s newly merged structure was faced with red brick (now painted white) and was called Wayside, after the old Patterson tavern, the Wayside Inn.

 Lloyd wrote seven books, the best known of which is Wealth Against Commonwealth (1894), in his spacious new third floor study at Wayside.
 Famous visitors and lecturers who gave “parlour talks” made Wayside a cultural center in Winnetka.

 Lloyd took great interest in Winnetka and with other civic fathers developed the Village Improvement Association, the Winnetka Town Meeting, and the Fourth of July celebration.
 He also was instrumental in the formation of the municipally owned water and electric plants.

 Lloyd participated in village affairs, serving as vice president of the Winnetka Village Council, village treasurer, and president of the Winnetka Town Meeting.
 He ran unsuccessfully for the U. S. Congress in 1888 and 1894 as a Union Labor Party candidate.

 In 1896 Lloyd began to campaign for grade separation of the railroad tracks in Winnetka to promote public safety.
 This vision would not be fully realized until 1943, 40 years after Lloyd’s death in 1903.

-Wayside is now known as Lloyd House in tribute to a man whose character is an indelible part of the village in which he lived.
+Wayside is also known as the Lloyd House in tribute of a man whose character is an indelible part of the village in which he lived.